RocketPy-Team/RocketPy/docs/user/first_simulation.rst

     test_flight.plots.attitude_data()

 .. seealso::
-    Further information about Euler Parameters, or Quaternials, can b e found in https://en.wikipedia.org/wiki/Quaternion
+    Further information about Euler Parameters, or Quaternials, can be found in https://en.wikipedia.org/wiki/Quaternion
-    Further information about Euler Angles can b e found in https://en.wikipedia.org/wiki/Euler_angles
+    Further information about Euler Angles can be found in https://en.wikipedia.org/wiki/Euler_angles